olinml2024/olinml2024.github.io/assignments/assignment10/assignment10.markdown

 * Question answering: given a question, answer it in natural language (again this is a big part of LLMs)
 * Named entity recognition: "seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc." ([source](https://en.wikipedia.org/wiki/Named-entity_recognition))
 * Sentence parsing: given a sentence, determine parts of speech and how they relate to each other ()
-* Sentiment analysis: given a sentence, determine whether the sentiment contained is postive or negative (this could be generalized to emotion detection or transferred to thinking about other types of text classification, e.g., spam filters for email).
+* Sentiment analysis: given a sentence, determine whether the sentiment contained is positive or negative (this could be generalized to emotion detection or transferred to thinking about other types of text classification, e.g., spam filters for email).

 {% capture content %}
 Choose one of the natural language processing tasks listed above (or substitute one of your own).
 Do some research to determine what are some applications of algorithms that solve the problems listed above.
 The distinction here is between problems and how a solution to that problem can be used for some purpose (an application).
 Some of these problems may be harder to find information on than others, so do your best.
 Aim for a medium length paragraph, 5-6 sentences, for your response.
 If you choose a natural language processing problem not listed above, include a brief description of the problem itself along with the applications you found.